ktaragorn/mdresume-crystal/README.md

 ## Installation

-Download and copy the binary from the latest release(TODO) into some folder on your path Install wkhtmltopdf if you want to generate pdf
+Download and copy the binary from the latest release into some folder on your path
+Install `wkhtmltopdf` if you want to generate pdf

 ## Usage